hyeshik/poreplex/README.md

 ```

 ## Barcoding direct RNA sequencing libraries
-The official kits and protocols does not support barcoding in the direct RNA
+The official kits and protocols do not support barcoding in the direct RNA
 sequencing yet. *Poreplex* enables pooling multiple libraries into a single
 DRS run.